J0nK-LE/Fix-Site-Errors-1/readme.md

 Welcome to the HoriSEOn webpage fixup

-changes made
+### changes made

-replaced Divs with semantic HTML. header, footer, etc
+* replaced Divs with semantic HTML. header, footer, etc

-re-structured layout of HTML, majority of display was stuck in the header
+* re-structured layout of HTML, majority of display was stuck in the header

-deleted unnessesary IDs
+* deleted unnecessary IDs

-got links in the header to link to lower down the page
+* got links in the header to link to lower down the page

-streamlined classes and fixed CSS to correspond with new class names
+* streamlined classes and fixed CSS to correspond with new class names

-deleted/combined superfluous CSS
+* deleted/combined superfluous CSS

+* added alt text to images